zeek/zeek/frameworks/logging.rst

                     $id=rec$id]);
         }

-Often, these events can be an alternative to post-processing Bro logs externally with Perl scripts.
-Much of what such an external script would do later offline, one may instead do directly inside of Bro in real-time.
+Often, these events can be an alternative to post-processing Zeek logs externally with Perl scripts.
+Much of what such an external script would do later offline, one may instead do directly inside of Zeek in real-time.

 Disable a Stream